Garrett Cooper Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to allow 90 home runs (one per game), the first-fewest in baseball.
+- Cardinals pitchers combine to surrender 92 home runs (one per game), the fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.